Duality-Based Fixed Point Iteration Algorithm for Beamforming Design in ISAC Systems: Numerical Results

-Several critical observations can be made from Fig. \ref{fig:alg_behaviour}. (i) The feasible region contains two fixed points of $I(\cdot)$; however, only the upper right fixed point corresponds to the optimal dual solution as it maximizes the objective in problem \eqref{eq:dual2}.
-This finding underscores the necessity of the detailed dual problem characterization provided in Proposition \ref{prop:dual_characterization} (a), which distinguishes the correct solution among multiple fixed points. (ii) The FPIs initialized within the convergent initialization region specified by Theorem \ref{thm:convergence} (Figs. \ref{fig:alg_behaviour} (a) and \ref{fig:alg_behaviour} (b)) demonstrate robust convergence to the optimal fixed point, validating our theoretical convergence guarantees. (iii) Although the initialization point in Fig. \ref{fig:alg_behaviour} (c) is located near that of Fig. \ref{fig:alg_behaviour} (b), it exhibits an unexpected convergence pattern: the iterates initially move toward the lower left region before executing a large jump to the upper right.
-While this trajectory ultimately converges to the correct solution, the abrupt transition indicates potential numerical instability associated with the initialization outside the convergent initialization region. (iv) Finally, contrary to intuitive expectations, the projection-based approach in Fig. \ref{fig:alg_behaviour} (d) proves detrimental to algorithmic performance.
-The iterates become trapped at the origin, preventing the convergence to the optimal solution.
-This observation again highlights the importance of a proper initialization within the convergent initialization region rather than relying on heuristic projection methods.
+From Fig.~\ref{fig:alg_behaviour}, we observe the following. (i) The feasible region contains two fixed points of $I(\cdot)$, but only the upper right one corresponds to the optimal dual solution as it maximizes the objective in problem \eqref{eq:dual2}.
+This confirms the role of Proposition~\ref{prop:dual_characterization}~(a) in identifying the correct solution among multiple fixed points. (ii) The FPIs initialized within the convergent region specified by Theorem~\ref{thm:convergence} (i.e., Figs.~\ref{fig:alg_behaviour}~(a) and~(b)) converge reliably to the optimal fixed point, validating the theoretical guarantees. (iii) Although the initialization in Fig.~\ref{fig:alg_behaviour}~(c) is close to that of Fig.~\ref{fig:alg_behaviour}~(b), the iterates initially move toward the lower left before jumping to the upper right.
+While this trajectory ultimately converges, the abrupt transition indicates potential numerical instability when the initialization lies outside $\mathcal S$. (iv) The projection-based approach in Fig.~\ref{fig:alg_behaviour}~(d) fails to converge.
+The iterates become trapped at the origin, illustrating that the simple projection cannot substitute for a proper initialization within $\mathcal S$.